Cindy Cunningham: 1995–2004

-2008–present
+2008–2024

 Cindy and Holly return in June 2008 after escaping from Phillip with his money.
 Cindy moves in with Max and doubts his fiancée Steph, believing she is only interested in his money.
 After Max is killed, a devastated Cindy uses his death to get sympathy and decides to stay.
-She contacts Jude about Max's death, as she was devastated, and cannot attend the funeral, due to still being wanted by the police even ten years later.
 After being rejected by Warren Fox (Jamie Lomas), Cindy starts a fling with Darren Osborne (Ashley Taylor Dawson), which ends when he is imprisoned.
 Cindy enjoys a string of sex sessions with Rhys Ashworth (Andrew Moss) until Darren's release.
 Cindy discovers an affair between Warren and Mandy Richardson (Sarah Jayne Dunn).
 Cindy becomes enemies with Warren's fiancée Louise Summers (Roxanne McKee) after trying to seduce Warren.

 After starting work at Il Gnosh restaurant, Cindy and Tony Hutchinson (Nick Pickard) start dating, despite Darren's jealousy.
 Darren tells Cindy he still loves her.
 Although she is seeing Tony, Cindy reciprocates and they plot to scam Tony by Cindy marrying him while Darren deflates The Dog in the Pond's business so they can buy it cheap.
 Despite his suspicions of Cindy, Tony marries her and they settle into married life and Tony's money.
 At Christmas, Cindy assumes Tony has bought her an expensive gift, but is disappointed to discover he has gained Holly a place in private school.
 After Tony buys Tan & Tumble, Cindy instates her position as the manager and reinvents it into a clothing shop, Cincerity.
 Despite Tony's negative views, Cindy is determined to prove him wrong.
 Holly runs away from home after feeling neglected and seeing Tony kiss Theresa McQueen (Jorgie Porter).
 Cindy believes her disappearance is just for attention.
 However, after police find Holly's school bag battered and left in a dustbin, Cindy begins to fear the worst and assumes Holly has been abducted.
 A nationwide search goes underway.
 Holly, who had been hiding at Spencer Gray's (Darren John Langford) flat, is found by Jake Dean (Kevin Sacre).
 Holly is knocked unconscious and Cindy accuses Jake of kidnapping her.
 As Holly lies in a coma, Cindy feels Tony is not supportive and seeks solace from ex-boyfriend Darren, believing her marriage has terminated.
 When Holly wakes up, Tony has a heart-to-heart with her, which Cindy overhears.
 She gives him a second chance.
 To get their marriage back on track, Cindy suggests they move to North Wales.
 Tony disagrees, but begins to view properties in the area.
 While there, he helps Gabby Sharpe (Phina Oruche), who is run over.
 After a week caring for Gabby, Tony realises that he feels no love for Cindy, so returns and tells her he wants a divorce.